2007–08 Premier League

+Overview

 The first goal of the season was scored by Michael Chopra, who scored a 94th-minute winner for Sunderland against Tottenham in the early kick-off.
 The first red card of the season was given to Reading's Dave Kitson after a challenge on Patrice Evra in their opening game against Manchester United.
 The first hat-trick was scored by Emmanuel Adebayor in the match between Arsenal and Derby County.

-On 29 September 2007, Portsmouth beat Reading 7–4 in the highest-scoring match in Premier League history.
+On 29 September 2007, Portsmouth and Reading played the highest-scoring match in Premier League history, in which Portsmouth won 7–4.
 On 15 December 2007, both Roque Santa Cruz (Blackburn Rovers) and Marcus Bent (Wigan Athletic) scored hat-tricks during Wigan's 5–3 home win over Blackburn.
 This was the first occasion in Premier League history that two players on opposing teams had scored hat-tricks during the same match.

+Manchester United successfully defended their title, winning tenth Premier League on the final day with a 2–0 win over Wigan Athletic, while second-placed Chelsea drew 1–1 with Bolton Wanderers.
+It was their seventeenth English title overall, with the club just one title behind their rivals Liverpool's total of 18.
+Elsewhere on the final day, Middlesbrough thrashed Manchester City 8–1 to claim the biggest win of the season.

-On 29 March 2008, Derby County drew 2–2 with Fulham while Birmingham City, who were 17th in the table at the time, beat Manchester City 3–1, to make Derby County the first team in Premier League history to be relegated in March, ending the season with an all-time top flight record low points tally of just 11.
+On 29 March 2008, Derby County drew 2–2 with Fulham while Birmingham City, who were 17th in the table at the time, beat Manchester City 3–1, to make Derby County the first team in Premier League history to be relegated in March.
+Throughout the season, the team won just one game and recorded only 11 points, the lowest tally in top flight history.
+On the final day of the season, Reading beat Derby 4–0 and Birmingham City beat Blackburn Rovers 4–1.
+However, Fulham's 1–0 win over Portsmouth sent both teams down as the London club avoided the drop on goal difference.

-On 11 May 2008, the final day of the season, Manchester United beat Wigan Athletic 2–0 while Chelsea drew 1–1 with Bolton Wanderers, thus crowning Manchester United with their tenth Premier League title, and 17th championship overall, just one behind Liverpool's total of 18.
-Meanwhile, despite Birmingham beating Blackburn Rovers 4–1 and Reading beating Derby 4–0, both Birmingham and Reading were relegated due to Fulham's 1–0 win over Portsmouth.
-This meant that Fulham avoided relegation by a goal difference of −22, compared to Reading's −25.
-On the same day, Middlesbrough beat Manchester City 8–1 to claim the biggest win of the season.

 The season was notable for the return of the English league to the top of UEFA's official ranking list, overtaking La Liga for the period from 1 May 2008 to 30 April 2009.
-This followed the success of English clubs in the UEFA Champions League, with both champions Manchester United and runners-up Chelsea reaching the European Cup final.
+This followed the success of English clubs in the UEFA Champions League, with both champions Manchester United and runners-up Chelsea reaching the final.
 This was the first time that the English league had topped the UEFA rankings since the Heysel Stadium disaster in 1985.